-In the Advanced Manufacturing and Engineering program, students engage in the design, prototyping and manufacturing of products & devices that drive modern life.
-We prepare students to enter a number of professional fields, including: engineering, CNC machining, product design, manufacturing and more.
-Students can expect to be learning the skills engineers, machinists and technicians use to identify, solve and create solutions to the world’s problems.
+In the Advanced Manufacturing and Engineering program, students engage in the design, prototyping, and manufacturing of products and devices that drive modern life.
+We prepare students to enter a number of professional fields, including: engineering, CNC machining, product design, manufacturing, and more.
+Students can expect to learn the skills engineers, machinists, and technicians use to identify, solve, and create solutions to the world’s problems.

 - MACWIC Certification